imjwang/vue-kafka/README.md

  - [x] ~~Make data~~
  - [x] ~~Console log incoming data~~
  - [ ] Add Pinia for state
- - [ ] Add color pallete
+ - [x] Add color pallete
  - [ ] Create navbar with tab
  - [ ] Create plus button to lazy loading a viz
- - [ ] Create 2 D3 viz that syncs with test.js
+ - [x] Create 2 D3 viz that syncs with test.js (Changed to Apex chart)
+ - [ ] Create toast with methods to resize (CTRL click) - make sure it works on mac and pc
  - [ ] Convert to Electron (use IPC instead of Websocket)
  - [ ] Turn into template
  - [ ] Complete README